magnusouren/it2810-project1/src/components/drink/__tests__/README.md

 - Drink instructions
 - Drink ingredients (iterating over the ingredients to make sure that all ingredients are rendered)

+We are also testing that static content is rendered correctly.

 ## Correct links and navigation

 Tests that the "Go Back" button works as expected.